Hattan-B/Digital-Control/README.md

 - This block is used to control the left and right wheels of the Roomba.
 The speed range is between -0.5 and 0.5 where 0.5 is the maximum speed in the forward direction and -0.5 is the maximum speed in the backward direction.
 ![Example_P1](https://github.com/tuf76885/Digital-Control/blob/master/Example_for_Project.png)
-- This file is a simulink file and it show how the two blocks are working simultaneously.
+- This file is a simulink file and it shows how the two blocks are working simultaneously.

 ![Control_Roomba](https://github.com/tuf76885/Digital-Control/blob/master/C_R.png)

+- This block contains the algorithm to control the Roomba incase of any obstacles facing the Roomba.